econchick/roguelynn/_posts/2015/2015-07-23-were-not-done-yet.md

 I suspect it has something to do with the presence of alcohol and/or the environment that may not attract many PyLadies.

 Anyways - this was just me trying to quantify the regional effect of PyLadies on local meetups.
-Once I can get a breather, I’ll release the IPython Notebooks that I used after they’re cleaned up a bit.
+[Here are the IPython Notebooks](https://github.com/econchick/pyladies-data) to show the process of how I got the data.

 # What we're missing